 While driving around Namhae we found many great coffee places, with stunning sea view.
 A perfect way to relax and enjoy the slow pace of Namhae.

 As part of a modern hotel with a majestic infinity pool overlooking the sea of Namhae, Lounge 32 (check it out here) also hosts a fantastic coffee shop with a perfect view.
-We enjoyed a relaxing time at Lounge 32, with great coffee and amazing sea breeze.
+We enjoyed a relaxing time at Lounge 32, with great coffee and an amazing sea breeze.
 Location: here

 A few meters before Herbstand you can check out 보통 날 for a great coffee and amazing view.
 Location: here

 Located a few kilometers before Gacheon Daraengi Village, this modern cafe, has a great rooftop to chill and enjoy the view to the sea.
 Location: here

 Near the mainland, Elga Coffee, is the perfect place to stop for a last coffee before heading back home.
 The view overlooking the sea is gorgeous.
 Location: here